julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, May 11, 2025.
+Monday, May 12, 2025.
 Quote of the day:

-> "A fanatic is one who can't change his mind and won't change the subject." - Winston Churchill
+> "Success doesn't come to you... you go to it." - Marva Collins